 Doctor approved adjustments to lower doses of medication are an excellent signal you’re your health is improving!
 Many individuals are able to reduce and in some cases eliminate the need for pharmaceutical drugs after following a ketogenic diet.

 Always be honest with yourself when you set your goals.
-A ketogenic diet can benefit us in a variety of ways but we must be realistic with ourselves and situation.
+A ketogenic diet can benefit us in a variety of ways but we must be realistic with ourselves and situations.
 Keep your plan flexible enough to adapt to new information but rigid enough that you stick to it and can track progress on keto.
-There is nothing wrong with fine tuning your approach and changing your plan, make adjustments as needed.
+There is nothing wrong with fine-tuning your approach or changing your plan, make adjustments as needed.

 It takes time to refine our daily habits, stay patient and be consistent.
 We are here for long-term results!